Canada's Secret to Escaping the 'Liberal Doom Loop'

 To state the obvious, Canada is big and cold and, unless one is trying to circumnavigate the polar ice caps, pretty much out of the way of everything.

 These things have their advantages.
 In Europe, national borders are a political jigsaw puzzle, where straight and jagged lines are carved by centuries of war and death.
 Canada’s national borders are mostly drawn by geology.
 The country is bounded by three oceans and the United States.
 It’s easier to cultivate a history of openness to strangers when outsiders haven’t spent several centuries trying to kill or conquer you.
-(Plus, one could argue that it’s harder to illegally immigrate to a country surrounded by cold, vast oceans.)
+Plus, it’s harder to illegally immigrate to a country surrounded by cold, vast oceans.

 But there is a subtler benefit of Canada’s immensity.
 The country has a lot of space to fill, and it’s always needed outsiders to fill it.